Meaningful Messages: Adjusting to a New Physical Disability

 Permitting yourself to deal with the ups and downs and being compassionate towards yourself can help you cope.

-Think about your favorite activities and interests in a new way
+Think about -- and try out -- your favorite activities and interests in a new way

 It may be hard to imagine this right now, and it may take some time for you to get to this point, but having a physical disability does not mean that you cannot enjoy activities you used to love.
 It does mean you may need to consider a different way of doing them.